 Outdoor Pan, Tilt and Zoom Cameras

 PTZOptics cameras are rated for indoor use, but with Dotworkz professional outdoor camera enclosures you can take your broadcast-quality cameras into the great outdoors.
-If you only need to mount your camera indoors, check out our PTZ camera wall mounts here.
-Using the Dotworkz camera enclosure solutions PTZOptics can now offer vandal-proof, IP68 rated, outdoor enclosures we can verify work for many scenarios.
+If you only need to mount your camera indoors, check out our PTZ camera mounts here.
+Using the Dotworkz camera enclosure solutions, PTZOptics can now offer vandal-proof, IP68 rated, outdoor enclosures we can verify work for many scenarios.
 These enclosures are weathertight and designed for a variety of outdoor installations.
-You can choose from simple vandal-proof enclosures ideal for protecting your cameras for rain or more advanced enclosures with built-in heater and blower systems.
+You can choose from simple vandal-proof enclosures ideal for protecting your cameras from rain or more advanced enclosures with built-in heater and blower systems.
 Heater and blower systems can eliminate fog and condensation that can accumulate on enclosure lenses during changing seasons and various weather patterns.

 PTZ Camera Enclosure Options

 The first model supported by PTZOptics cameras is called the PTZO-BASE.
 This enclosure is generally recommended for indoor use OR temporary outdoor use.
 This enclosure is ideal for areas where you want to keep the cameras safe from flying objects or potential vandalism.
 A perfect example would be a school gymnasium.
 It is also ideal for outdoor setups where you want to keep your cameras protected from potential rain or snow during an event but do not need to permanently install them in an outside location.
 The second model recommended for use with PTZOptics cameras is the PTZO-HB.
 Both enclosure models are designed to mount the cameras safely and securely for the PTZOptics SDI, NDI, and of course the USB cameras.